Kiffhost/exalted-scripture-understanding/Traits/Limit/Limit.md

 - Upholding death’s chivalry (p.
 XX).
 - Accomplishing a legendary social goal (Exalted, p.
 134), which lets her lose one Limit.
 - Spending downtime among the dead, which lets her lose one Limit.
 She can gain this benefit in Creation if she surrounds herself in the trappings of death.
+# Infernals

+Infernals roll dice and gaining [[Limit]] equal to their successes under the following circumstances:
+- Once per scene, when an Infernal acts against a Major Intimacy, she rolls one die, (unless she’s already rolled for acting against a Defining Intimacy).
+Voluntarily weakening an Intimacy or spending Willpower to resist influence it supports counts as acting against it.
+- Once per scene, when an Infernal acts against a Defining Intimacy, she rolls two dice, (or one die, if she’s already rolled for acting against a Major Intimacy).
+- Each Infernal has a [[Limit Trigger]], a specific condition under which she gains [[Limit]].
+When it’s met, she rolls three dice.

+An Infernal loses one [[Limit]] when she accomplishes a legendary social goal (Exalted, p.
+134).
+Her [[Limit]] resets at a [[Limit Break]]’s end.